 Here is a taster of your arrival, and a few highlights from the British Galleries.

 Stop 2: The Bed of Ware.
 One of the world’s oldest – and certainly largest – beds was made in the late 1500’s as a tourist attraction!
-Not only to see, but to sleep in alongside other travelers.
+Not only to see, but to sleep in alongside other travellers.
 It was quite a sensation – we can’t think why?
-Shakespeare knew of this bed – and featured it in his play ‘12th night’!
+Shakespeare knew of this bed – and featured it in his play ‘12th night’.

 Stop 3: The Drake Jewel.
 This was a gift by Queen Elisabeth I to Sir Francis Drake, recognising his role of the defeat of the Spanish Armada in 1588.
 Made of pearl (the Queen’s favourite stone) and Onyx.
-The Spanish Armada sailed from La Coruña in August 1588, under the command of the Duke of Medina Sidonia with the purpose of escorting an army from Flanders to invade England – and so freeing the people of England from the evil Queen Elisabeth I – a view that we Brits didn’t share at the time!
+The Spanish Armada sailed from La Coruña in August 1588, under the command of the Duke of Medina Sidonia with the purpose of escorting an army from Flanders to invade England – and so freeing the people of England from whom they regarded the evil Queen Elisabeth I.

 Stop 4: Lord Melville bed.
-Another bed!
 With silk from China and velvet from Genoa this is a bed fit for a king.
 And indeed that was it’s purpose.
-Back in Tudor and Stuart times, every aristocratic seat (c.200) had to have a bed ready for the king – in case he popped in to visit!
+Back in Tudor and Stuart times, every aristocratic seat (c.200) had to have a bed ready for the king – in case he popped in to visit.
 This one was made by French protestant Huguenots.
 It’s short in length – but that’s because you should lie inclined and not flat out – as this would appear you had died!
 (In 1685, King Louis XIV revoked the Edict of Nantes and in doing so, drove around c.300,000 Huguenots, among its best craftsmen, abroad).
-By the way, more than a third of British land is still in the hands of aristocrats and traditional landed gentry – sensitive subject in the UK!
+More than a third of British land is still in the hands of aristocrats and the traditional landed gentry.